DASSL/ClassDB/docs/Setup.md

 ## Prerequisites
 ClassDB requires an existing instance of Postgres to run on.
 ClassDB has been primarily tested with the [BigSQL Postgres 9.6.3 distribution](https://www.bigsql.org/) on Windows 10 and Ubuntu Server 16.04.
-This documentation will not go into further detail on how to install and configure a Posrtgres instance.
+This documentation will not go into further detail on how to install and configure a Postgres instance.

 ClassDB currently requires a "fully owned instance" of Postgres to function correctly.
 A "fully owned instance" is defined as one which you have full control over the host server.
 This includes Postgres instances running on a local machine, a local virtual machine, or a virtual machine instance in a cloud service such as Amazon EC2 or Azure VM.
 ClassDB does not support platform as a service (PaaS) instances, such as Amazon RDS or Azure Database for PostgreSQL.